mariassar/C_Memory_Allocator-/README.md

 ### Implementation Details

 The core allocator implementation is based on two main functions: `my_malloc()` for memory allocation and `my_free()` for memory deallocation.
 The allocator utilizes a linked list of memory block headers to efficiently organize memory space into parts that can be allocated and reused.
+The strategy for allocation within the file is "first fit," meaning the first block of sufficient size that is available is taken in a sequential manner.
+If the available (free) block size (within the global memory pool) is greater than or equal to the required size, then it is allocated.
+This minimizes the chances of creating small, unusable gaps between allocated blocks that could lead to fragmentation.
+The strategy for deallocation in the memory allocator marks blocks as available (free) and merges adjacent free blocks.
+This approach ensures that even if there are small gaps between allocated blocks, those gaps can be minimized over time by merging adjacent free blocks.
+As a result, the memory allocator can more efficiently allocate larger memory requests and reduce the overall impact of fragmentation.

 ### Files

 - `my_mem.c`: This file contains the main functionality of the program.
-The strategy for allocation within the file is "first fit," meaning    the first block of sufficient size that is available is taken in a sequential manner.
-If the available (free) block size (within the global memory pool) is greater than or equal to the required size, then it is allocated.
 - `my_mem.h`: This header file defines the prototypes of the functions and structures used in my_mem.c.
 It's included by both my_mem.c and test_cases.c.
 - `test_cases.c`: Contains test cases to ensure the allocator's functionality and reliability.